AntSentry/spec-kit/docs/quickstart.md

 uvx --from git+https://github.com/github/spec-kit.git specify init <PROJECT_NAME> --script sh  # Force POSIX shell
 ```

+If you selected `--ai codex`, run `.specify/scripts/bash/sync-codex-prompts.sh` (or the PowerShell equivalent) after initialization to install the Spec Kit slash commands into Codex.

 ### 2. Create the Spec

 Use the `/specify` command to describe what you want to build.
 Focus on the **what** and **why**, not the tech stack.